selfsame/tween/README.md

 # tween
 A fast tween library for arcadia/Unity

+This is still experimental, feedback on overall design is welcome.

 ## implementation

-* Tweening is implemented as a component for each tweenable property, this avoids garbage collection allowing high fps
+* Tweening is implemented as a component for each tweenable property, this avoids garbage collection allowing high fps.
+A tween channel will reuse an existing component, for best performance attach tweens to an object before cloning in game.
-* A proxy <Tween> deftype stores the specific values of a tween configuration, and can be used as a fn on gameobjects to initiate a tween.
+* A proxy <Tween> type stores the specific values of a tween configuration, and can be used as a fn on gameobjects to initiate a tween.
-* A constuctor fn creates a Tween for the appropriate component
+* each property channel has a constructor to create a proxy <Tween>. ```scale``` is the constructor fn for the ```scale_tween``` component.

 # usage
 ```clj